promptfoo/promptfoo/site/docs/configuration/expected-outputs/python.md

     }
 ```

-You can also return nested metrics and assertions:
+You can also return nested metrics and assertions via a `GradingResult` object:

 ```py
 {